KozlowskaAgnieszka/MovieDatabase/README.md

-# MovieDatabase

-A database of films that allows registered users to leave ratings.

-The project used:
-- MySQL
-- YTS API
+Behold!
+The ultimate movie hub known as **Kino Bambino**, where registered users can rate their favorite flicks.
+This blockbuster project was built using the magnificent duo: **MySQL and YTS API**.